otagobioinformaticsspringschool/2024/index.md

 ### Cost?

-This event itself will only cost your time (there isn't a $ charge).
-Attendees will need to fund travel related expenses.
+This event itself will only cost your time (there isn't a $ charge) and lunches will be provided.
+Attendees will need to fund all other travel related expenses.

 ### Is this for me?